bridgesense/lampready/README.md

 curl https://raw.githubusercontent.com/bridgesense/xdebugbox/master/Vagrantfile > Vagrantfile
 ```

-* Feel free to make changes to the script's options
+* You'll want to make some adjustments to the script's options (see below)

 * Run the following command to spin up the new virtual environment in minutes